indianleo/pradeep-pro/helper/README.md

 // Use selector for class without anyother action.
 // This will return an array of found elements JS.selectAll('#test');
+// To get all selected visible elements JS.selectAll(".test", 'visible');
+// To get all selected hidden elements JS.selectAll(".test", 'hidden');
 // To set multiple classes
 JS.selectAll(".test", 'addClass', ['help', 'note']);
 // To remove multiple attributes